RADICALAdrift/OPDefense/README.md

 Yes Armor Textures Are From The Example Mod, Already Credited For The Forum Thread

-Feel Free To Leave Any Feedback (Be Tips, Suggestions, Anything) Anything About Textures From The Example I DO NOT Want To Hear Lastly Do Not Copy My Mod, Just Like I Wouldn't Do With Your Mod
+Feel Free To Leave Any Feedback (Be Tips, Suggestions, Anything) Anything About Textures From The Example Mod I DO NOT Want To Hear Lastly Do Not Copy My Mod, Just Like I Wouldn't Do With Your Mod